 The Houston International Jazz Festival features well-known artists from around the globe in an effort to create a wider and more appreciative audience of the genre and its history.
 Thousands of loyal supporters turn out each year to enjoy the top-notch acts and to support a festival that donates its proceeds toward creating educational activities for school-aged youth.

-Roughly an hour outside Houston, expats and locals alike can step into a different time.
-The 55-acre recreated English village pays homage to an older time with costumed performers, arts and crafts, hundreds of shops, human-powered rides and delicious food and drink on offer.
+Roughly an hour outside Houston, new arrivals and locals alike can step into a different time.
+The 55-acre recreated English village pays homage to a bygone era with costumed performers, arts and crafts, hundreds of shops, human-powered rides and delicious food and drink on offer.